CondensedMilk7/primordial-soup/README.md

 ## Support

 If you want to show appreciation and support our project (both this app and Primordial Soup in general), you can donate on paypal: [paypal.me/primordialpridon](https://www.paypal.com/paypalme/primordialpridon)

+## Contribution

+Thinking about adding a new feature to this app? or some simple improvements and refactors?
+Any contribution that improves the app is welcome!
+Simply fork or clone this repository, create a branch following the standard [branch naming](https://gist.github.com/revett/88ee5abf5a9a097b4c88) and [commit conventions](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) and create a pull request to the `develop` branch.
+Message me at pridon@primordialsoup.info if you have any ideas, questions or issues.